 A: This is a fairly difficult question to answer.
-Many watch manufacturers such as G-Shock are not actually manufacturing watches specifically for military use but that does not detract from the fact that they are a watch of choice by many serving military personnel and are extremely robust and fit for purpose.
+Many watch manufacturers such as G-Shock are not actually manufacturing watches specifically for dedicated military use but that does not detract from the fact that they are a watch of choice by many serving military personnel because they are extremely robust and fit for purpose.
 Other manufacturers such as Marathon are purely military and SAR orientated.
 MWC produce watches not just for military use but we have also supplied anti terrorist units, police forces and both exploration and mining companies all of which have requirements that share many requirements with military specification watches.

 Q: What are the industry accepted water resistance recommendations?

 A: The following usage recommendations are accepted by most watch manufacturers.

 - Water-resistant to 30 meters (100 feet/3atm).
 Will withstand splashes of water but should not be worn in contact with water.
 In respect of watches made by ourselves a 30m/99ft rating normally only applies to watches that use a plexiglas or acrylic crystal and are based on 1960's (or earlier) designs where it is impractical to use a glass crystal because it would radically change the appearance of the watch.

 - Water-tested to 50 meters (165 feet/5atm).
 Suitable for swimming in shallow water such as crossing rivers and in a pool.

 - Water-tested to 100 meters (330 feet/10atm).
 Suitable for swimming and snorkeling.

 - Water-tested to 150 meters (500 feet/15atm).
 Suitable for snorkeling.

 - Water-tested to 200 meters (660 feet/20atm).
 Suitable for sports diving.

 - Water-tested to 300 meters (1000ft/30atm).
 Suitable for professional diving and military applications.